padajar/padajar.github.io/_pages/education.md

 Northeast Regional Middle School Science Bowl, 2017-2022 ([website](https://www.mitsciencebowl.com/)) : *Coordinator*
 : I loved science bowl in middle and high school.
 During college, I was coordinator for the Northeast Regional Middle School Science Bowl, and helped start the MIT Science Bowl Invitational for high school students.
 Doing this gave me a chance to reflect on the nature of academic competitions, and more broadly, how I want my personal work to balance challenging advanced students and benefitting *all* students.
 While I’m not as involved in organizing, you can always find me volunteering at the regional and also at the [National Science Bowl](https://science.osti.gov/wdts/nsb) Finals!

-Graduate RA in Burton-Conner
-: *Burton 1, 2022–*
-: While not “education” in the traditional classroom sense, as a GRA, I run events to help students de-stress, help students navigate the maze that is MIT, and provide support in times of need.
-Being a GRA lets me put some part of my brainpower just towards *caring* for others and figuring out the right ways to be a person for my students — a headspace that, to me, feels just like teaching.